PAGURI: a user experience study of creative interaction with text-to-music models: Discussion

-\textit{Context and subjective perception are important when evaluating TTM models.} Analyzing the perception of TTM systems based on different contexts and with participants with different backgrounds made clear how challenging is to objectively evaluate TTM models.
-This finding is consistent with results presented in~\citep{vinay2022evaluating} regarding the limitations of objective metrics in evaluating generative audio systems.
-Metrics commonly used to evaluate generative models, such as the Fr{\'e}chet Audio Distance~\citep{kilgour2019frechet} , while informative, often fail to capture the nuances of user interactions and preferences.
-Assessing usability requires a thorough understanding of how these systems are used and perceived by end-users, as also highlighted in~\citep{chu2022empirical} in the context of automatic symbolic music generation models.
+\textbf{\textit{Context and subjective perception are important when evaluating TTM models.}} Analyzing the perception of TTM systems based on different contexts and with participants with different backgrounds made clear it how challenging it is to objectively evaluate TTM models.
+This finding is consistent with the results presented in~\cite{vinay2022evaluating} regarding the limitations of objective metrics in evaluating generative audio systems.
+Metrics commonly used to evaluate generative models, such as the Fr{\'e}chet Audio Distance~\cite{kilgour2019frechet}, while informative, often fail to capture the nuances of user interactions and preferences.
+Assessing usability requires a thorough understanding of how these systems are used and perceived by end-users, as also highlighted in~\cite{chu2022empirical} in the context of automatic symbolic music generation models.
 Determining the usefulness of TTM model outputs is not straightforward when relying only on objective metrics, suggesting the need for novel and complementary subjective evaluative approaches that also consider usability, user-centered experience, and contextual relevance.
+To assess the value and impact of TTM models, it is essential to incorporate subjective evaluations, including feedback from artists, not only in terms of quality through listening tests but also to ensure that the outputs and the control offered align with their creative needs and are truly effective in real-world contexts.

-\textit{TTM models contribute to democratizing the music creation process, but raise concerns regarding copyright protection.} Some participants emphasized how the model and the personalization technique explored in this study empower individuals to create their unique sound signatures, enabling a user-centered audio generation.
+\textbf{\textit{TTM models contribute to democratizing the music creation process but raise concerns regarding copyright protection.}} Some participants emphasized how the model and the personalization technique explored in this study empower individuals to create their unique sound signatures, enabling a user-centered audio generation.
 However, concerns arise about control and copyright protection.
-As also pointed out by some participants, with personalization techniques becomes easy to incorporate others' signature sounds into the generative model, making them vulnerable to unauthorized use.
-While music AI-based systems democratize music creation, making it accessible to a wider user base, there is a crucial need to address ethical guidelines and copyright laws regarding training datasets and the use of generated sounds~\citep{ren2024copyright, franceschelli2022copyright}.
+As also pointed out by some participants, with personalization techniques, it becomes easy to incorporate others' signature sounds into the generative model, making them vulnerable to unauthorized use.
+While music AI-based systems democratize music creation, making it accessible to a wider user base, there is a crucial need to address ethical guidelines and copyright laws regarding training datasets and the use of generated sounds~\cite{ren2024copyright,franceschelli2022copyright}.